gvx64/dolphin-rpi/Readme.md

 * Implements changes in 5.0-13669 to resolve numerous compile-time errors of the form "index is not a constant expression" that occurs when compiling legacy versions of dolphin on gcc-11
-* Implements support for .rvz files implemented in 5.0-12188
+* Back-patches support for .rvz files that was implemented in 5.0-12188
 * Resolves some other minor compiler errors.

 Note that when utilizing this build, it is recommended to only use the